-The term ‘family’ is often used as a synonym for ‘collection’ (especially in the sense of subset).
-However, if we use it more precisely, then a family of things consists of an index set (whose elements are the indices of the family) and, for each index , a thing .
-One can also speak of an -indexed family of things.
-An ordered pair is a -indexed family; an infinite sequence is an -indexed family.
+A family, or indexed family (or sometimes indexed set, etc), consists of an index set (whose elements are the indices of the family) and, for each index , some element .
+One can also speak of an -indexed family.
+An ordered pair is a family indexed by ; an infinite sequence is an -indexed family.

 As a whole, this family may be denoted , , , or simply .
 Sometimes one sees braces used instead of parentheses, giving the same notation for a family as for a collection, although this is falling out of fashion; the parentheses ultimately come from notation for ordered pairs.
 One can also use notation for functions, such as or .
 Finally, instead of , one can see the type of indicated using any other method, especially (which ultimately derives from material set theory).

-We have been vague about ‘thing’ so far.
-The easiest case is when the things form a set ; then an -indexed family of elements of is simply a function to from .
-If the things form a category , then an -indexed family of objects of is a functor (or anafunctor) to from the discrete category on , and an -indexed family of morphisms of is similarly a functor to the arrow category of .
-In general, things ought to form (at the very least) some sort of -groupoid , in which case a family of things is a functor to from the discrete groupoid on .
+We have been vague so far about what a family is a family of (what the elements are).
+The easiest case is when the elements are from a set ; then an -indexed family of elements of , also called an indexed subset of , is simply a function to from .
+If the elements are from a category , then an -indexed family of objects of is a functor (or anafunctor) to from the discrete category on , and an -indexed family of morphisms of , also called an indexed subcategory, is similarly a functor to the arrow category of .
+In general, the elements ought to be from (at the very least) some sort of -groupoid , in which case the family is a functor to from the discrete -groupoid on .